 - English teachers

 The Philippines’ education system has modeled itself after the US.
-Expect Filipinos to have similar educational backgrounds and resumes as US workers.
+As such, expect Filipinos to have similar educational backgrounds and resumes as US workers.

 When hiring employees, certain skills are necessary to complete the job effectively.
 Some of these skills are soft skills that come about through cultural differences.
-While the Philippines and the US education system are similar, Filipinos are generally more communal in their decision-making and respectful of hierarchy, traits not always found in US workers.
+While the Philippines and the US education systems are similar, Filipinos are generally more communal in their decision-making and respectful of hierarchy—traits not always found in US workers.

 As a result, you may find that some Filipino workers will check in with you or defer important decisions to you or another supervisor, making them less autonomous than US workers.
 Understand that this does not make them ineffective workers; it is instead simply a cultural difference that may require some adjustment on your end.